FlauBERT: Unsupervised Language Model Pre-training for French: Experiments and Results

 \subsection{Text Classification}

 \paragraph{Model description} We followed the standard fine-tuning process of \bert \cite{devlin2019bert}.
-Since our task is single-sentence text classification, the input is a degenerate text-$\varnothing$ pair.
+The input is a degenerate text-$\varnothing$ pair.
 The classification head is composed of the following layers, in order: dropout, linear, $\tanh$ activation, dropout, and linear.
 The output dimensions of the linear layers are respectively equal to the hidden size of the Transformer and the number of classes (which is $2$ in this case as the task is binary classification).
 The dropout rate was set to $0.1$.

-We trained for 30 epochs using a batch size of 8 while performing a grid search over 4 different learning rates: \num{1e-5}, \num{5e-5}, \num{1e-6}, and \num{5e-6}.
+We trained for 30 epochs using a batch size of 16 while performing a grid search over 4 different learning rates: \num{1e-5}, \num{5e-5}, \num{1e-6}, and \num{5e-6}.
 A random split of 20\% of the training data was used as validation set, and the best performing model on this set was then chosen for evaluation on the test set.

 \paragraph{Results} Table~\ref{tbl:exp_cls} presents the final accuracy on the test set for each model.
-The results highlight the importance of a monolingual French model for text classification: both \cmbert and \frbertbase outperform mBERT by a large margin. \cmbert and \frbertbase perform equally well on this task.
+The results highlight the importance of a monolingual French model for text classification: both \cmbert and \frbert outperform mBERT by a large margin. \frbertbase performs moderately better than \cmbert in the books dataset, while its results on the two remaining datasets of DVD and music are lower than those of \cmbert. \frbertlarge achieves the best results in all categories.